PrajeetBohara/IosT/README.md

 Both versions of the project highlight the versatility of ESP32 WROOM in handling input/output operations, web hosting, and wireless communications.
 This remodified project not only showcases the technical capabilities of IoT devices but also creates a fun and interactive experience inspired by pop culture.

 For this project Adafruit Neopixel lights were used.
 So, please make sure to install the neopixel library first before using the code.
+Power Rating for Neopixel lights = 5v DC (Other details can be found in the Adrafruit official website documentation)

 Demo: https://www.youtube.com/watch?v=avIp73Ixm1g